MarkusReadius/vidleech/cline_docs/activeContext.md

 - Upgraded yt-dlp from 2025.1.26 to 2025.2.19
 - Upgraded pip from 24.2 to 25.0.1
 - Created Memory Bank documentation to track project context
+- Updated version to 0.1.3 in all relevant files
+- Updated GitHub Actions workflow to automatically create releases

 ## Resolved Issues
 The application was not starting due to missing dependencies.
 This has been resolved by installing and updating the required packages: